nicsig/config/.config/mpv/scripts/README.disable/interSubs.md

 The purpose of `return` is to get  rid of some flickering introduced by a recent version of `pyqt5` (5.12).

-## How to translate a whole sentence?
+## I can't get a whole sentence to be translated!

 That's what the `f_deepl_translation` function is for.